Protecting your eyes in the summer

 Stay away from air conditioning

-When the sun is blazing down on your car and you’re stuck in long queuing traffic on those hot summer days, flicking on the air con can be great respite from the uncomfortable heat.
+When the sun is blazing down on your car and you’re stuck in long queuing traffic on those hot summer days, flicking on the air con can be a great respite from the uncomfortable heat.
 However, beware that air conditioning fans blowing directly into your eyes will cause them to dry out quickly.

 Prolonged exposure can result in dry eye syndrome, or cause your contact lenses to slip out, making driving impossible.
 Turning the fans away from your face and ensuring that you have a spare pair of glasses to hand is always advisable.